MacareuxDigital/concretecms-backup-shell/README.md

 ### 2nd option

+You MUST specify 1st option if you want to specify 2nd option.

 2nd option determine if you need to work as absolute path or relative path.
 A Mac OS User reported that they need to be specify absolute path.

-You MUST specify 1st option if you want to specify 2nd option.
+You may need to use the 2nd option if you're running this as a cron job.

 #### RELATIVE option (default)